ethanmills/govuk-design-system/src/components/footer/index.md

 - [cookies page](/patterns/cookies-page/)
 - terms and conditions
 - other language options
+= help content

 Use ‘Privacy’, ‘Accessibility’, ‘Cookies’ and ‘Terms and conditions’ for the link text.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If you add links to ‘help’ pages, such as contact information, make sure those links are always shown consistently in your footer.
+Use the same link text, information and placement within the footer in every instance.
+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ## Adding secondary navigation